almostengr/nsbe-mp.org/docs/nsbejr.md

 ## Awards

+##### 2019 Region 3 Pre-Collegiate Initiative Program of the Year

-* In 2019, we received the NSBE Region 3 Pre-College Initiative Program of the Year for our efforts with the Central Alabama NSBE Jr program and Engineering Day at the Park event.
+We received the NSBE Region 3 Pre-College Initiative Program of the Year for our efforts with the Central Alabama NSBE Jr program and Engineering Day at the Park event.

 <div class="container">